 - The ideal Family Tree Magazine writer is both a writer—able to explain complex topics in clear, friendly, easy-to-read articles and sidebars—and an expert (or interested amateur) in one of our coverage areas.
 Your query should indicate both why you’re right for this topic and why you’re able to write it.

 - Please query with a specific story idea.
-In general, we’re looking for stories that are right for our magazine, not for writers to assign articles to.
-Please do not submit finished articles (except for our Tree Talk section; see below) or articles previously published in other genealogical magazines.
+In general, we’re looking for articles that are right for our magazine, not for writers to assign articles to.
+Please do not submit finished articles or articles previously published in other genealogical magazines, books or online media.
 We do not accept unsolicited manuscripts.

 - Both online content and magazine issues are planned well in advance.
-Though our lead time is technically about six months, we’ll have a plan for the December issue by January of that year.
+Though our lead time is technically about six months, we may have a plan for the November/December issue by January of that year.
 Better to look too far ahead than to miss the boat.
 And we do like to be timely—scheduling a story on wedding records in June, for example.

 - Our style is bright, breezy, helpful and encouraging.
 We’re NOT an academic journal or a genealogy-research journal.